chandreshsharma/PhoneDirectory/README.md

 # PhoneDirectory

-# This is the PhoneDirectory project to store and retrieve people's phone numbers and addresses
+# This is the PhoneDirectory project to store and retrieve phone numbers and addresses
-i